COVESA/cdsp/cdsp/information-layer/README.md

 - Not yet supported

 ## Start the Database Router
-Start DB-Router by executing in `db-router/src` directory the command
+Start router by executing in [router src](./router/src/) directory the command:

 ```bash
 node websocket-server.js